farazshuja/buckwalter-keyboard/README.md

 5. It will generate the setup file
 6. Execute the setup.exe file.
 You may need to restart the PC to see the keyboard in list.

+### Urdu Phonetic keyboard
+Urdu Phonetic keyboard source file "Urdu-Phonetic.klc" also available, can be install in same way as above.